ic-labs/django-icekit/README.md

 NOTE: Windows users should run this command in Git Bash, which comes with [Git for Windows](https://git-for-windows.github.io/).

+If you want to create a new project from the ICEkit `develop` branch, do this
+instead:

+    $ bash <(curl -Ls https://raw.githubusercontent.com/ic-labs/django-icekit/develop/icekit/bin/startproject.sh) {project_name} develop

 ## 2. Run the project

 Build a Docker image: